 A modern approach to HITRUST Certification

-In order to help the thousands of organizations that now need to become HITRUST Certified, Cloudticity recently announced a joint venture with HITRUST Assessor BEYOND LLC to provide an end-to-end path toward HITRUST Certification for business associates deploying solutions to AWS.
-By combining the Cloudticity Oxygen™ managed services platform with BEYOND's consulting and assessor services, healthcare payers, providers, and vendors have a prescriptive, accelerated journey to HITRUST Certification, resulting in lower cost, faster certification, and reduced ongoing governance requirements, as Cloudticity Oxygen maps to many of the HITRUST CSF technical controls.
+In order to help the thousands of organizations that now need to become HITRUST Certified, Cloudticity provides a joint- offering with HITRUST Assessor BEYOND LLC to provide an end-to-end path toward HITRUST Certification for business associates deploying solutions to AWS and Azure.
+By combining the Cloudticity Oxygen™ managed services platform with BEYOND's consulting and assessor services, healthcare payers, providers, and vendors have a prescriptive, accelerated journey to HITRUST Certification, resulting in lower cost, faster certification, and reduced ongoing governance requirements.